dimitri-yatsenko/blog/datajoint_workflows.md

 A **workflow** is the formal specification of the dependency relationship between jobs

-Workflows provide instructions for cascading dependent computations or tasks.
+Workflows provide instructions for cascading dependent computations.
 We can chain jobs together in this way to organize how inputs transform into results through various stages of a workflow.
 These acyclic relationships are important because they define a specific direction and a finite end to the operation.
 This is commonly depicted with a directed acyclic graph (DAG).

 Continuing with our example, we define two jobs that will consume the generated `plotly` graph: